How to prune screening trees

 There are many ways to achieve this screening, with some people opting for a mix of complementary trees and others going for more strategic evergreen or semi evergreen plantings.

 One of the most popular options is Privet, either the green Ligustrum japonicum, or the variegated Ligustrum lucidum Excelsum Superbum.
 Privet is a tough plant, which will tolerate a range of conditions and locations, making it versatile and desirable for the screening job.
-It can be planted as an individual tree and allowed to become a big mop head, or can be maintained and pruned as a “hedge on stilts”, either way offering useful screening.
+It can be grown as a single specimen with a rounded canopy or pruned into a “hedge on stilts”.
+Both forms offer excellent screening.

 Other popular trees for this type of planting are Photinia Red Robin, Portuguese Laurel and Cherry Laurel, all of which will look a little depleted coming out of the winter time.